What Is Network Monitoring Explained for IT Professionals

 Monitoring in the Cloud Era

-Native tools like AWS CloudWatch and Azure Monitor are indispensable here.
-For instance, you can set up CloudWatch to watch the network traffic between your EC2 instances and your S3 storage buckets, or monitor VPN tunnel health and data transfer to your on-premise data center.
-If data transfer speeds suddenly tank, an alarm can automatically trigger a response—maybe rerouting traffic or just paging an engineer.
-In complex, distributed cloud architectures, that kind of integrated visibility is non-negotiable for anyone pursuing a cloud certification like the AWS Certified SysOps Administrator or Azure Administrator Associate.
+Native monitoring tools like AWS CloudWatch and Azure Monitor are essential for this task.
+You might use CloudWatch to track traffic between EC2 instances and S3 buckets or to check the health of a VPN tunnel connecting your office to the cloud.
+If data transfer speeds drop, an automated alarm can trigger a script to reroute traffic or alert an on-call engineer.
+In a distributed cloud environment, this level of visibility is required for anyone studying for certifications such as the AWS Certified SysOps Administrator or Azure Administrator Associate.

 Common Questions About Network Monitoring